 This was a single center, retrospective cohort study comparing trauma patients admitted before the pandemic and during the first wave.
 We compared patient demographics, injury characteristics, and outcomes of substance screen negative, positive, and unscreened patients admitted.
 Patients screened positive if they had a positive urine drug screen (UDS) and/or a blood alcohol concentration (BAC) ≥10 mg/dL.

 There were 3906 trauma admissions in the year prior to and 3469 patients in the first year of the pandemic.
-No significant demographic differences presented across time periods.
+No significant demographic differences were presented across time periods.
 Rates of UDS and BAC screening remained consistent.
-Equivalent rates of alcohol and drug positivity occurred (34% vs. 33%, 17% vs. 18%, p= 0.49).
-The total prevalence of alcohol use disorders (4% vs. 5%, p< 0.001) and psychiatric disorders (6% vs. 7%, p= 0.02) increased during the pandemic.
+Equivalent rates of alcohol and drug positivity occurred (34% versus 33%, 17% versus 18%, P = 0.49).
+The total prevalence of alcohol use disorders (4% versus 5%, P < 0.001) and psychiatric disorders (6% versus 7%, P = 0.02) increased during the pandemic.

-).
-Since the implementation of national stay-at-home orders, there has also been rising concern regarding the prolonged social isolation that many individuals face.
+Since the implementation of national stay-at-home orders, there has also been rising concerns regarding the prolonged social isolation that many individuals face.
 Although the strictest orders waned following the early months of the pandemic, levels of socialization have not returned to baseline levels.
 Consequences of this added mental burden include increased alcohol and drug consumption.
-Use of non-prescribed fentanyl, heroin, and drug combinations increased early in the pandemic (
+Use of nonprescribed fentanyl, heroin, and drug combinations increased early in the pandemic.

-This study investigates trends in patients presenting to a single ACS designated Level 1 Trauma Center and compares injury patterns as well as alcohol and drug use as factors that may complicate patient care.
+This study investigates trends in patients presenting to a single American College of Surgeons designated Level 1 Trauma Center and compares injury patterns as well as alcohol and drug use as factors that may complicate patient care.
 Study results may inform resource allocation as patient volume stays high during a changing pandemic landscape and give insight into trends that may occur in future pandemics.
-While lock down and social distancing policies aim for preventing Covid-19 spread, any negative impacts on other areas of health should be studied.
-Such public health measures present with risks along with the benefits and we hope this study adds to the developing literature on the cumulative effect of lock down measures on trauma patients.
+While lock down and social distancing policies aim for preventing COVID-19 spread, any negative impacts on other areas of health should be studied.
+Such public health measures present with risks along with the benefits, and we hope this study adds to the developing literature on the cumulative effect of lock down measures on trauma patients.
 We hypothesized that acute levels of alcohol and drug positivity upon admission as well as the incidence of diagnosed alcohol and drug use disorders increased in trauma patients during the pandemic.

 We compared total admission volume, patient outcomes, and injury characteristics of substance screen positive, negative, and unscreened patients admitted before and during the pandemic.
 Patients screened positive if they had a positive urine drug screen (UDS) and/or a blood alcohol concentration (BAC) ≥10 mg/dL.
 Unscreened patients received neither a UDS nor BAC.
 Our study compared the prevalence of documented medical histories of alcohol use and/or psychiatric disorder as well.
 The psychiatric disorders included those identified in the National Trauma Data Standard dictionary categories of mental/personality disorder and attention deficit disorder/attention deficit hyperactivity disorder.
 Psychiatric disorders did not include alcohol or substance abuse disorders and were limited to mental/personality disorders per American Psychiatric Association definition.

-The pCOV period observed 3906 trauma admissions and the dCOV period observed 3469.
-Rates of overall trauma admissions decreased substantially during the early months of the pandemic (March-April 2020), however rebounded to levels comparable to the year prior to the pandemic within two months (Figure 1).
-Consistent with our normal demographic, trauma patients were majority male across all three groups of substance negative, positive, and unscreened patients in both time periods (Table 1).
+The pCOV period observed 3906 trauma admissions and the dCOV period observed 3469 trauma admissions.
+Rates of overall trauma admissions decreased substantially during the early months of the pandemic (March-April 2020), however rebounded to levels comparable to the year prior to the pandemic within 2 mo (Fig.).
+Consistent with our normal demographic, trauma patients were majorly male across all three groups of substance negative, positive, and unscreened patients in both time periods (Table 1).
 In both time periods, substance negative patients were older while the average age of substance positive and unscreened patients presented similarly.
-We saw shifts in mechanism of injury between the pre- and during COVID time periods including decreases in fall across all groups, decreases in assault in the substance positive group, increases in gunshot wounds in the unscreened group, and decreases in pedestrian struck injuries in all groups except for the substance positive group in which the proportion remained consistent before and during the pandemic.
+We saw shifts in mechanism of injury between the pre and during COVID time periods, including decreases in fall across all groups, decreases in assault in the substance positive group, increases in gunshot wounds in the unscreened group, and decreases in pedestrian struck injuries in all groups except for the substance positive group in which the proportion remained consistent before and during the pandemic.
 Other mechanisms did not see the same consistent trends (Table 1).
 The injury characteristics and outcomes remained consistent across our patient groups in both time periods (Table 1).

 Rates of UDS and BAC screening remained consistent across both time periods with a pCOV UDS rate of 26%, dCOV UDS rate of 27%, pCOV BAC screening rate of 60%, and dCOV BAC screening rate of 62%.
-Both time periods presented with equivalent rates of alcohol and drug positivity (34% vs. 33%, 17% vs. 18%, p= 0.49, Table 2).
-The pCOV time-period consisted of 827 BAC positive, 414 UDS positive, which comprised 1088 either BAC or UDS positive patients (labeled “substance positive” patients).
+Both time periods presented with equivalent rates of alcohol and drug positivity (34% versus 33%, 17% versus 18%, P = 0.49, Table 2).
+The pCOV time-period consisted of 827 BAC positive and 414 UDS positive, which comprised 1088 either BAC or UDS positive patients (labeled “substance positive” patients).
 The dCOV time-period consisted of 724 BAC positive, 401 UDS positive, or 973 total substance positive patients.
-Among patients who received a BAC screen, fewer had a result ≥200 mg/dL in the dCOV group while more had a result of 10-79 (19% vs. 15%, 5% vs. 7%, p= <0.05).
+Among patients who received a BAC screen, fewer had a result ≥200 mg/dL in the dCOV group, while more had a result of 10-79 (19% versus 15%, 5% versus 7%, P = <0.05).

-).
 These studies hypothesize that the isolation from lock-down mandates could have exacerbated alcohol and drug use.
 Differences in patient demographics, COVID-19 caseload, and underlying alcohol and drug use in our trauma population may explain the variability in our study results.
-Early in the pandemic, COVID-19 cases first appeared on the West Coast, but then increased at a greater rate in the NJ/NY area (
+Early in the pandemic, COVID-19 cases first appeared on the West Coast, but then increased at a greater rate in the New Jersy/New York area.

 Our access to excellent outpatient resources for patients with alcohol and substance use disorders has improved significantly over the past several years.
 Next, we hope to investigate how our patients are utilizing those resources and identify areas for improvement.
 Improved screening could identify other potential areas for intervention.